 The Board nominated Mr. Roberts, in part, due to his extensive background in the aviation maintenance and overhaul industry, as well as his commercial airline executive leadership.
 Mr. Roberts' education and professional training in the fields of engineering and aerospace manufacturing have allowed him to make valuable contributions to the Board in assessing the Company's technical operations.

-Other Directorships: Mr. Roberts has served on the board of Dart Aerospace, a manufacturer of helicopter accessories and other aviation products, since March 2019 and joined the board of Alliance Ground International (AGI), an air cargo and ramp handling service provider, in 2021.
+Other Directorships: Mr. Roberts has served on the board of Alliance Ground International (AGI), an air cargo and ramp handling service provider, since 2021.

 Keith E. Smith